 Skip to content

-How an AI Call Agent Recovered 34% of Missed Leads for a Dental Practice
+AI Call Agent Recovered 34% of Missed Leads (Dental Case)

-A dental practice was losing over 60% of leads to voicemail.
-An AI voice agent deployed on n8n recovered 34% of those missed calls — at a fraction of what a new front-desk hire would cost.
+A dental practice lost 60% of leads to voicemail.
+An AI voice agent on n8n recovered 34% of those calls for a fraction of a front-desk hire.

 TL;DR